Screening School Employees to Prevent Educator Sexual Misconduct and Abuse

 - had his or her license suspended, surrendered their license or had it revoked.

-Five states, including Missouri, Pennsylvania, Nevada, New Jersey, D.C. and Maryland require school administrators to contact the applicant’s current and former school employers if the person was in a position directly involved with children.
+Six states, including Missouri, Pennsylvania, Nevada, New Jersey, D.C., Iowa and Maryland require school administrators to contact the applicant’s current and former school employers if the person was in a position directly involved with children.

 Six states, including Washington, Oregon, Pennsylvania, Connecticut, Nevada and New Jersey require a written authorization to be signed by the applicant allowing the current employer and previous employer to share employment information, and releasing those employers from liability for providing the information.

-Five states, including Washington, Missouri, Pennsylvania, New Jersey and Maryland provide schools with specific protections from civil and criminal liabilities when they share information to other schools about an employee’s sexual misconduct.
+Six states, including Washington, Missouri, Pennsylvania, New Jersey, Iowa and Maryland provide schools with specific protections from civil and criminal liabilities when they share information to other schools about an employee’s sexual misconduct.

 Washington, Oregon and Maryland prohibit any collective bargaining agreement, individual employment contract, resignation agreement, severance agreement, or any other contract or agreement in which the employee is allowed to resign or retire in exchange for positive future job references, financial benefits and/or cleansing of the personnel file to eliminate any reference to the misconduct.